RaxoCoding/betterTUI/README.md

-# easyTUI - collection of curses widgets for building TUI's
+# betterTUI - collection of curses widgets for building TUI's

 ### Global Methods